 *According to a previous email to Pat from Chris Nack, only 50% of Scouts met their goal ($300 per Scout or $ 500 per family)

 A recommendation was made that we send out a report to parents stating that the popcorn revenues had fallen short and the long-term implications of that shortfall.
+Upon further discussion, it was recommended that the Treasurer’s report be made available to parents outside of the committee meeting (which all parents are welcome to attend).
+It was also recommended that an email or letter be sent to parents keeping them informed on the “business” side of the Pack activities.
+It was mentioned that it would help parents if they better understood where the money goes and how we spend revenues to support Scouting activities.
+The Fridge notes explain the activities, but don’t really address the financial side of what is happening.

 Ideas were discussed for ways for the Pack to ensure that it met revenue goals in the future.
 Recommendations were: